m-kostrzewa/Iron-Sun/README.md

 A mission for Artemis Spaceship Bridge Simulator v.2.8.1 (but may work on other versions).

+There are two variants of this mission available: "normal" and "easy".

-Balanced for TSN RP community (~4 coordinated crews).
+Normal mode is balanced for TSN RP community (~4 coordinated crews).

 GM Console is available to tweak the scenario on the fly.
 If the GM buttons don't appear, use "G" hotkey when on GM screen.